Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Related work

 Using multiple atlases is a common and successful technique for biomedical image segmentation.
 Adding data of multiple atlases gives in general better and more robust results and is widely used in classical not learning-based methods \citep{Iglesias2015}.
 However, learning-based methods can also benefit from using multiple atlases \citep{Ding2019,Fang2019,Lee2019}.

-\cite{Fang2019} omits the registration step by directly guiding the training of a segmentation network using multiple atlases as ground truth. \cite{Ding2019} and \cite{Lee2019} both employ deep learning for the image registration step, but they use different strategies for training. \cite{Ding2019} trained a network that warps all available atlas images to the target image at once.
-On the other hand, \cite{Lee2019} trains the network by giving every epoch a random atlas to the network to register to the target image.
+\cite{Fang2019} omits the registration step by directly guiding the training of a segmentation network using multiple atlases as ground truth. \cite{Ding2019} and \cite{Lee2019} both employ deep learning for the image registration step, but they use different strategies for training. \cite{Ding2019} trained a network that warps all available atlas to the target image at once.
+On the other hand, \cite{Lee2019} trains the network by giving at every epoch a random atlas to the network to register to the target image.

-Both approaches train the network to be able to register all available atlases to every image.
-In our case, the atlases are longitudinally acquired, and due to the rapid development of the embryo, not every atlas matches every image.
+Both approaches train the network to be able to register all available atlases to all target images.
+In our case, the set of atlases consists of ultrasound images from different subjects acquired in every week GA.
+Due to the rapid development of the embryo, only atlases acquired at approximately the same GA as the image are useful for registration.
 Hence, we compared different fusion strategies that take this into account.